SamsungInternet/blog/content/posts/2018-06-15--Isomorphic-ES-Modules/index.md

 [**esm-iso**
 _Isomorphic ESM Loader_www.npmjs.com](https://www.npmjs.com/package/esm-iso "https://www.npmjs.com/package/esm-iso")[](https://www.npmjs.com/package/esm-iso)

-In case you preferto use `/node_modules/` for your URL to access node modules like I do in my examples, I forked it to map `import module from '/node_modules/module/index.js'` to `import module from 'module/index.js'`
+In case you prefer to use `/node_modules/` for your URL to access node modules like I do in my examples, I forked it to map `import module from '/node_modules/module/index.js'` to `import module from 'module/index.js'`

 [**slash-node-modules-loader**
 _Use with -r slash-node-modules-loader to be able to require from require('/node_modules/:somedir/somefile.js') to have…_www.npmjs.com](https://www.npmjs.com/package/slash-node-modules-loader "https://www.npmjs.com/package/slash-node-modules-loader")[](https://www.npmjs.com/package/slash-node-modules-loader)